OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart.md

 [!INCLUDE [Yeoman generator prerequisites](../includes/quickstart-yo-prerequisites.md)]

-- Outlook 2016 or later on Windows (connected to a Microsoft 365 account), Outlook on Mac, or Outlook on the web.
+- Outlook 2016 or later on Windows (connected to a Microsoft 365 account), Outlook on Mac, Outlook on the web, or [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).

 ### Create the add-in project